AvolitesLtd/TitanManual/docs/titan-basics/multi-user-operation.md

 or both.

 > All consoles to be linked must be running the same version of Titan for networking to work correctly.
+Consoles used for Backup cannot have fewer licensed lines than the main console.

 For details of how to connect Titan consoles together on a network, see [Networking the Console](../networking.md).